How to Invest in Basketball Cards: A Beginner’s Guide (UPDATED 2024)

 Short-term strategies:

-Prospecting
+• Prospecting

 Of course, this strategy runs the risk of players not panning out the way we expect or hope.
 Remember when Brandon Jennings dropped 55 points in 2009 and everyone thought he’d be the next great point guard?
 Or how about when Tyreke Evans took home Rookie of the Year honours that same year?
 Both dudes are now out of the league in their early 30’s.
 The NBA is a brutal business, and no one — not even professional scouts or advanced statistical models — can confidently predict a player’s career trajectory.

 Note that there’s a reason prospecting is categorized under short-term strategies: even if a player does pan out and see a spike in value, there’s no guarantee that those cards will hold or grow in value long-term.
 If the past is any indication, even many All-Star level players in today’s league will fade away into relative obscurity decades after they retire, and you’ll be left wondering why you didn’t flip them at the peak of their hype during their playing careers.
-To re-iterate, then, long-term set it and forget it investing should be reserved for the hobby GOATS mentioned in the previous section — or, if you wanna gamble, prospects who you think have a chance to get there.
+To re-iterate, then, long-term, set-it-and-forget-it investing should be reserved for the hobby GOATS mentioned in the previous section — or, if you wanna gamble, prospects who you think have a chance to get there.

 • Flipping based on market trends, hype and events